tokenika/eoside/docs/introduction_to_EOSIDE.md

 ### Build with EOSFactory

-If your computer system is Windows, see [note](#Compile-and-build-using-CMake).

-You can build a contract programmatically in a Python module.
-Here we present the idea of an interactive session.
-Start the session then use EOSFactory:
+You can build a smart-contract programmatically using Python.

+Switch to Python console:

 ```bash
 python3
 ```

+Once the Python prompt appears, continue with these commands:

 ```python
 from eosfactory.eosf import ContractBuilder
 ContractBuilder().build()
 ```

-Here is an exemplary listing of the bash action:
+This is the expected result:

 ```bash
 Python 3.5.2 (default, Nov 23 2017, 16:37:01)